shway0/Gpt/drafts/act_I/chapter_06.md

 He paused at the threshold, assessing the fluctuations and timing his entry to coincide with a momentary stabilization.
 Passing through the damaged seal created a sensation of resistance followed by sudden release, like moving through water into air.

 Inside, the Heart Chamber matched his earlier perception—a circular room with formation patterns of extraordinary complexity embedded in its walls, illuminated by pale blue luminescence that seemed to pulse with its own rhythm.
 At the center stood the crystalline pedestal supporting the Meridian Sphere, its interior swirling with galaxy-like patterns that shifted continuously.

+The void-touched guardian Wei had encountered during his projected exploration was nowhere to be seen, but evidence of its presence remained—the Sphere glowed more intensely than before, its patterns aligned in what appeared to be preparation for access.

 Wei moved directly to the pedestal, aware that each second increased the risk of discovery.
 The Sphere appeared even more remarkable up close—not merely a recording device but a work of cultivation art, its internal patterns suggesting depths of knowledge beyond anything available in the current cultivation world.